DrKimLab/BrainNERD/Interactive/Readme.md

+# Brainerd Interactive APP

 In this part we include the code for Interactive Application for BrainNerd

-# The file structure should be like this:
+### The file structure should be like this:

 ```
 Brainnerd/